ALBERTO ORTEGA-TREJO

 Exhibition

-On March 19th, 2015, Florida’s emergency management chief Bryan Koon testified before the State Senate Budget Subcommittee on the news that the Federal Emergency Management Agency would pull federal funding from states that refuse to directly address climate change.
+On March 19, 2015, Florida’s emergency management chief testified before the State Senate Budget Subcommittee against a federal proposal: pulling disaster funding from states that aim to directly address climate change.
+A climate change denier in a position to manage crisis, he performed a series of verbal gymnastics—avoiding any scientific acknowledgment of our catastrophic trajectory.

 In collaboration with Rosemary Hall.